 An Earlier Jaguar-Temple of Transformation

 An earlier Jaguar-Temple of Transformation exists in Peru from the pre-Inca culture of Chavin dating to around 1200 BCE.
 This ancient Jaguar-Temple, located in the Mountain Village of Chavin de Huantar, also operated as a spiritual crossroad between heaven and earth.
 However, the Chavin Jaguar-Shamans used the sacred-medicine plant Huachuma, rather than Ayahuasca as a sacrament.
-The Dawn of Eden® Temple is connected to this ancient site by virtue of several artifacts on its principal and secondary mesas.
+Dawn of Eden’s Jaguar-Temple is connected to this ancient site by virtue of several artifacts on its principal and secondary mesas.

-You can see more (and larger) photos of the temple by visiting The Jaguar-Temple of Transformation Gallery.
+See more temple photos at The Jaguar-Temple of Transformation Gallery.

 The selenite swords featured in Dawn of Eden’s floor mesa are shamanic energy tools of the highest-order.
 They are hand-crafted by Tom Ledder a member of the Jaguar Brotherhood.
 Those interested, may learn more about these swords through Tom’s website: www.seleniteswordmaker.com